Is Weed Legal in Arkansas?

 Prior to Arkansas’ legalization of medical cannabis, the city of Eureka Springs passed a voter initiative in 2006 to make marijuana crime enforcement a low priority.
-Fayetteville passed a similar voter initiative in 2007 “to make investigations, citations, arrests, property seizures, and prosecutions for misdemeanor marijuana offenses, where marijuana was intended for adult personal use, the City of Fayetteville’s lowest law enforcement and prosecutorial priority.”
+Fayetteville passed a similar voter initiative in 2007.

 Arkansas voters approved the Arkansas Medical Marijuana Amendment (AMMA), or Issue 6, with 53% of the vote on Nov.
 8, 2016.
 The law allows seriously ill patients to obtain and consume medical marijuana with a doctor’s approval and establishes licenses for state cultivation facilities and dispensaries.

 After the Arkansas Supreme Court in June 2018 reversed a Pulaski County Circuit judge’s decision three months earlier to block the issuing of licenses, the Arkansas Medical Marijuana Commission has since awarded licenses to five cultivation companies.
-In August 2018, the commission chose Public Consulting Group to grade more than 200 dispensary applications it has received and chose 32 winners to sell marijuana in Arkansas.
+In August 2018, the commission chose Public Consulting Group to grade more than 200 dispensary applications it has received and chose 32 businesses to sell under Arkansas’ marijuana laws.
 All state dispensary locations that have been granted licenses are listed on the Arkansas Medical Marijuana Commission website, as well as on Weedmaps.

-The state’s medical marijuana program is regulated by the Arkansas Department of Health (ADH) issues medical marijuana ID cards for patients and caregivers.
+The state’s medical marijuana program is regulated by the Arkansas Department of Health (ADH), which issues medical marijuana ID cards for patients and caregivers.
 The state’s Alcoholic Beverage Control Division regulates dispensaries and has issued regulations for dispensing and cultivation.
 The Arkansas Medical Marijuana Commission has also been created under the AMMA to regulate licensing of dispensaries and cultivation facilities, and support the Alcoholic Beverage Control Division in implementing regulations.